Road Safety Quarterly Statistics

 Key numbers from the report

-• A total of 274 people lost their lives on Victorian roads.
-This is an 11.4% increase (28 more lives lost) from the same period in the previous 12-month period from July to June 2022.
+• A total of 295 people lost their lives on Victorian roads.
+This is a 22.4% increase (54 more lives lost) compared to the same period one year earlier (from January to December 2022).

-• 10 LGAs recorded zero lives lost: these were, Ararat, Bayside, Hepburn, Hindmarsh, Kingston, Nillumbik, Queenscliffe, Stonnington, Surf Coast and Swan Hill
+• 10 LGAs recorded zero lives lost: Alpine, Ararat, Bayside, Central Goldfields Colac-Otway, Hindmarsh, Horsham, Mount Alexander, Port Phillip, and Queenscliffe.

-For a 12-month period to December 2022 (latest available acute hospitalisation data):
+For 12 months to June 2023 (latest available acute hospitalisation data):

 *Hospital admissions were within 7 days of the crash date.

-• A total of 5,281 TAC claimants were admitted to the hospital after a crash.
-This is a 9% decrease (508 less acute hospitalisations) from the same period in the previous 12 months.
+• A total of 5,602 TAC claimants were admitted to the hospital after a crash.
+This represents an increase of 499 (10%) compared to the same period one year earlier (5103).

-• There were 607 (11%) of claimants who were admitted to hospital who stayed in hospital for more than 14 days.
-This is a 6% decrease (37 less) from the same period in the previous 12 months.
+• There were 664 (11.8%) claimants who were admitted to hospital for more than 14 days.
+This is an increase of 104 (19%) compared to the same period one year earlier.

-• There were less hospitalised claims resulting from crashes in Melbourne (3388, down 6%) and fewer in Rural Victoria (1,661, down 14%), compared to the same period in the previous 12 months.
+• There were more hospitalised claims resulting from crashes in Melbourne (3,653, up 12%) and in Rural Victoria (1,745, up 8%), compared to the same period one year earlier.

-• 8 LGAs recorded zero cases for people in hospital for more than 14 days.
-These are Hindmarsh, Merri-bek, Pyrenees, Queenscliffe, Southern Grampians, Swan Hill, West Wimmera and Yarriambiack.
+• 3 LGAs recorded zero cases for people in hospital for more than 14 days.
+These are Pyrenees, Queenscliffe and Swan Hill.

 Tables in the report